The Plant Explained

 What the modern research says

-- Mohammed (2014): CREO outperformed Alexandrite laser specifically on white/grey hair — laser doesn't target unpigmented hair, but CREO does.
+- Mohammed GF, 2014: n=65 clinical evaluation showing reduced hair density and slower regrowth; outperformed Alexandrite laser on white/grey hair.
 See cyperus oil for white and grey hair.

 Evidence is moderate but consistent — and it's the strongest body of research for any over-the-counter natural hair-growth inhibitor.